 skip to content

-Microsoft Authenticator is a two-factor authentication program that provides added security to your online account in the form of an app.
+Microsoft Authenticator is a two-factor authentication mobile app that keeps your online account secure.

 We recommend using a desktop computer or similar for the initial setup.

-Download Microsoft Authenticator to your mobile device from the Apple App Store or Google Play App Store:
+2. Download Microsoft Authenticator to your mobile device from the Apple App Store or Google Play App Store.

 You may see a message asking if you want to enable signing in without a password.
 Please skip this, as it isn't supported at present.